RoamJS/roamjs-components/README.md

 An Error Boundary to wrap around components meant to live within blocks to catch any React Errors.
 The error message will interpolate inside of a `{ERROR}` placeholder within the `message` prop and output as a child block.

+### Description

+An info icon with a tooltip, used to give help text to UI components.

 ### MenuItemSelect

 A standard Select using blueprint's MenuItem component as the item rendered.